 Lesley’s ongoing explorations with composition and improvisation are most notably documented in their debut album The Living Collection (released May 2023 on American Dreams Records).
 The album, described as “an exquisite and stimulating work” by All About Jazz and “a singularly personal statement” by Jazz Trail Magazine, was named International Debut Album of the Year at the 2024 Deutscher Jazz Preis.

-Lesley is a recipient of the 2024 ASCAP Fred Ho Award, 2022 Resident Artist at Roulette Intermedium, a Hermitage Fellow, and the 2021 Van Lier Artist at the Asian American Arts Alliance.
-Their work has been commissioned and performed by International Contemporary Ensemble, Metropolis Ensemble, and JACK Quartet.
+Lesley is also a recipient of the 2024 ASCAP Fred Ho Award, a Hermitage Fellow, and the 2021 Van Lier Artist at the Asian American Arts Alliance.

-As a collaborator, Lesley has shared the stage with Tomeka Reid, William Parker, Ingrid Laubrock, Craig Taborn, Mary Malvorson, Kenny Barron, Cory Smythe, Jen Shyu, Kalia Vandever, yuniya edi kwon, Fay Victor, Micah Thomas, Rafiq Bhatia, and James Brandon Lewis among others.
+As a collaborator, Lesley has shared the stage with Tomeka Reid, William Parker, Ingrid Laubrock, Marilyn Crispell, Craig Taborn, Myra Melford, Mary Halvorson, Anna Webber, Kenny Barron, Cory Smythe, Jen Shyu, Kalia Vandever, Camila Nebbia, yuniya edi kwon, Micah Thomas, and Rafiq Bhatia among others.
 They have performed throughout the Americas, Asia, and Europe, including the Met Museum, Roulette Intermedium, SF Jazz, The Boston Museum of Fine Art, Forbidden City Concert Hall, Unerhört Festival, Jazzowa Jesien, Cologne Jazz Festival, moers festival, Panama Jazz Festival, and Dominican Republic Jazz Festival.